rodo/pg_expulo/README.md

 ## Usage

-The two connections strings are build from env variables, you need at leas these 10
+The two connections strings are build from env variables, you need at least these 10 variables

     export PGSRCHOST=localhost
     export PGSRCPORT=5432